DavidBK/shampoo/Node/Call-Of-Duty.md

    - Use this route in order to schedule a duty.
    - The justice board and the soldiers' limitations should be taken into consideration (according to the duty's constraints) when scheduling duties.
+   - Make sure the duty is not already scheduled.
+   - Make sure that the soldiers are not already scheduled to other duties at the same time.
-   - When scheduling soldiers for a duty, make sure to update the soldiers and duties properties, make sure the duty is not already scheduled.
+   - When scheduling soldiers for a duty, make sure to update the soldiers and duties properties.

 ## Task 6 - Make it professional